 - 4 medium beets

-- 3 cups cooked orzo pasta cook according to package instructions-use about 1 cup raw orzo
+- 2.5 cups cooked orzo pasta, cook according to package instructions-use a little less than 1 cup raw orzo

 - 6 tablespoons olive oil

 - Sea salt and black pepper to taste

 Preheat the oven to 400 F/ 200 C/ gas mark 6.
 Peel the beetroot, cut in half and slice thinly, then toss into a large baking tray.
 The slices can overlap each other.
 Crumble the feta over the beetroot.
 Combine the garlic with 4 tablespoons of the oil and drizzle over the whole thing.
 Bake for 30 minutes.

 In the meantime boil the pasta, drain and combine with the arugula and the remaining oil.
 Season to taste.
 Combine with the beetroot, drizzle with a little more oil if you like and enjoy!